Dagnm/random_quote_generator/README.md

 # random_quote_generator
-I Use API to generate random quoate
+#I use HTML , CSS and JS with API to generate random quoate